shipshapecode/ember-3d-nav/README.md

   {{/if}}
 {{/ember-3d-nav}}
 ```

+## Options

+`fixed`

+If you set `fixed to true, the header will become fixed, so it will be visible regardless of where you scroll on the page.

+`multiColor`

+You can set `multiColor` to true, which will enable class names like `color-1`, `color-2`, `color-3` etc. on the nav-marker, so you can specify different colors for the indicator.

 I have defined my links in an array, which I would recommend, but you can manually create `nav-item` components as well.